 - 56% are experiencing symptoms of depression.
 (Champion Health)

 (Illustration of healthy stress compared to unmanageable pressure and stress at a workplace)

 Poor mental health can seriously disrupt a person’s ability to cope with day-to-day life, which in turn can have an impact on their relationships, work, and overall quality of life.
 Mental health problems are characterised by changes in thinking, mood, or behaviour, and include anxiety and depression.

 Employers must recognize the importance of employee mental health while striving to offer employees a wealth of resources to support happier, healthier, and more productive workforces.

 Recognizing the Warning Signs

 An employee’s mental health condition may affect the team and workplace altogether.
 As a result, it is helpful for a supervisor to understand common mental health conditions and how they may affect the employees.
 The two most common mental health conditions are Anxiety and Depression.
 Now, while stress may not constitute a formal diagnosis, it is considered a mental health concern that supervisors should be aware of as it is one of the most prevalent issues employees face.

 Below are some of the potential early warning signs of poor mental health:

-Employers can help to shape the dynamic across the organization by encouraging others to speak up about their feelings and emotions, while openly sharing their own personal challenges.
-As a result, this may foster a culture where employees not only feel heard and valued but feel more comfortable with being transparent about their own struggles with mental health.
+Employers can help to shape the dynamic across the organization by encouraging others to speak up about their feelings and emotions, while openly sharing their personal challenges.
+As a result, this may foster a culture where employees not only feel heard and valued but feel more comfortable with being transparent about their struggles with mental health.